 Community Outreach

-"Coats For Kids", a community service campaign sponsored by Reinbold-Novak Funeral Home in conjunction with WXER 104.5 The Point Radio for the past 21 years, runs from September through October.
-Area residents are asked to donate clean coats in good repair.
-We accept coats of all sizes for people of all ages, with the need being greatest for children's coats.
-These coats are distributed to Sheboygan County residents who would otherwise go without...
+“Coats For Kids”, a community service campaign sponsored by Reinbold-Novak Funeral Home for over three decades, runs from September 1st through November 7th.
+Area residents are asked to donate NEW coats for children and adults.
+The coats collected are distributed to Sheboygan County residents who would otherwise go without.

 Reinbold-Novak Funeral Home